visitbethel/docker-enabler/How-Tos.md

   ```
 Note: You may use the class `AdminManager` to query for any additional information from the Silver Fabric broker.

+***(7) How can I manage the lifecycle of an J2EE archive(.WAR,.EAR) for a J2EE Docker container?***

+First make sure that you configure your component with `ArchiveManagementFeature` enabled and as a J2EE component.
+Next, since a Docker container is a blackbox, you need to implement 1 set of mandatory and 1 optional set of scripting "hooks" methods from the interface `ArchiveManagement` from the `TIBCO Silver Fabric SDK API, version 5.7`:

+- Archive lifecycle set(mandatory):
+  - archiveDeploy
+  - archiveStart
+  - archiveStop
+  - archiveUndeploy
+  - archiveDetect
+  - urlDetect

+- Archive microscaling set(optional):
+  - archiveScaleUp
+  - archiveScaleDown

+**Note**: In addition, if you are doing Archive microscaling, you may need also to implement the interface `ArchiveProvider` if you are using certain J2EE platform, so that the Silver Fabric Broker can cached your archives as an "archive truth source" for scaling across engines.
+Each of above scripting hook set of methods can be implemented in separate scripting files.

 [JMX]:http://ptmccarthy.github.io/2014/07/24/remote-jmx-with-docker/
 [JMX-HTTP Bridge]:http://www.jolokia.org/
 [Tomcat8-Jolokia]:https://github.com/fabrician/docker-enabler/blob/master/examples/images/example_tomcat8_jolokia_rcv.gif